 Think about what you typically reach for when faced with a freshly baked pan of brownies.
 Do you go for one of the outer squares with the crispy, chewy edges or choose the fudgy brownie texture of a center square?
 You can totally customize this brownie cookie recipe from a box to suit either choice.

 Are you a chewy edges kind of brownie lover?
 Stick with one large egg for a crispier brownie cookie.
 But if you’re one of those brownie lovers that always reaches for a soft fudgy center brownie piece, add one large egg plus one egg yolk for a chewier cookie.

 Tips For The Best Chocolate Brownie Cookies

 - Use a medium cookie scoop to portion out the brownie batter dough.
 This will not only ensure that all of your cookies are the same shape and size, but it’s also the size that I tested for the bake time listed in the recipe.
-This size scoop equals two tablespoons, so in a pinch, that’s how many tablespoons of dough you should use per cookie.
+This size scoop equals 1.5 tablespoons, so in a pinch, that’s how many tablespoons of dough you should use per cookie.
 Also, these rich cookies spread quite a bit, so I recommend only portioning out 8 to a baking sheet.

 - Line your cookie sheet with parchment paper or a silicone baking mat.
 These cookies are fairly delicate and will stick to the pan otherwise.